• Home

 CNC Turbine Blade Grinding, Polishing and Finishing Machine

-SPE 6 CNC turbine blade grinding polishing and finishing machine by IMM Maschinenbau
+SPE CNC turbine blade grinding and polishing machine

 The SPE 6 CNC is a high-precision machine tool for turbine blade grinding, polishing and finishing in aerospace and power generation applications.
 It is designed for aircraft engine turbine blades, compressor blades, industrial gas turbine blades, steam turbine blades, guide vanes and buckets.